MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Introduction

 We introduce a new \emph{contrastive masked span} learning objective to learn script knowledge across modalities.
 It generalizes and outperforms a variety of previously proposed approaches (e.g. \cite{devlin2018bert, tan2019lxmert, radford2021learning, zellers2021merlot}), while enabling audio to be used as signal.
 The idea is outlined in Figure~\ref{fig:teaser}: the model must figure out which span of text (or audio) was \masktoken ed out of a video sequence.
 We combine our objective with a second contrastive learning approach, tailored to learning \emph{visual recognition} from scratch: the model must also match each video frame to a contextualized representation of the video's transcript \cite{zellers2021merlot}.
 Through ablations, we show that our framework enables rapid pretraining of a model and readily scales to `large' transformer sizes (of 644M parameters).

-Experimental results show that \modelname~learns powerful representations, useful even for tasks posed over only a subset of the studied modalities.
+Experimental results show that \modelname~learns powerful representations, useful even for tasks posed over only a few of the studied modalities.
 For example, when finetuned on Visual Commonsense Reasoning \cite{zellers2019recognition} (a vision+language task with no audio), it sets a new state-of-the-art, outperforming models trained on supervised image-caption pairs by \textbf{over 5\%}.
 It does even better on video tasks: fine-tuning without audio, it outperforms prior work on TVQA \cite{lei2018tvqa} by a margin of \textbf{over 7\%} (and given TVQA audio, performance increases even further).
+Finally, audio enables 91.1\% accuracy on Kinetics-600 \cite{carreira2018short}.
 These performance improvements do not come at the expense of efficiency: our largest model uses one-fifths the FLOPs of a VisualBERT.

 \modelname also performs well in zero-shot settings.
 We evaluate on four diverse benchmarks: Situated Reasoning (STAR) \cite{wu2021star}, EPIC-Kitchens \cite{Damen2021RESCALING}, LSMDC-FiB \cite{lsmdc}, and MSR-VTT QA \cite{xu2017video}.
 These benchmarks require visual reasoning with respective emphasis on \emph{temporality}, \emph{future prediction}, and both \emph{social} and \emph{physical understanding}.
 With no fine-tuning or supervision, our model obtains competitive performance on each.
 Of note, it nearly doubles \cite{yang2020just}'s SoTA zero-shot accuracy on MSR-VTT QA, and it outperforms supervised approaches (like ClipBERT \cite{lei2021less}) on STAR.